eunomia-bpf/bpftime/README.md

 - **Interprocess eBPF Maps**: Implement userspace eBPF maps in shared userspace memory for summary aggregation or control plane communication.
 - **High Compatibility**: Utilize existing eBPF toolchains like clang and libbpf to develop userspace eBPF without any modifications.
 Fully compatible with kernel eBPF implementations, supporting CO-RE via BTF, and offering userspace host function access.
 - **Advanced Tooling**: Benefit from a cross-platform eBPF interpreter and a high-speed JIT compiler powered by LLVM.
 It also includes a handcrafted x86 JIT in C for limited resources.
-- **Versatility**: Can inject eBPF runtime into any running process without the need for a restart or manual recompilation.
-It runs not only in Linux but also in all Unix systems, Windows, and even IoT devices.
+- **No instrumentation**: Can inject eBPF runtime into any running process without the need for a restart or manual recompilation.
+It can run not only in Linux but also in all Unix systems, Windows, and even IoT devices.

 ## Quick Start